Learn about Abortion:

 • Misoprostol tablets are given orally 48 hours later.
 The misoprostol will cause contractions to expel the baby’s remains.
 This does not take place at a medical office and may occur within a few hours or up to two weeks after taking misoprostol.

-A physical exam is given by the healthcare provider about 7-14 days later to ensure the abortion is complete and that there are no immediate complications.
+A physical exam is given by a healthcare provider about 7-14 days later to ensure the abortion is complete and that there are no immediate complications.

 Fetal Development Weeks 4-8